aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/pie-chart/_index.md

 {{% alert color="primary" %}}

 This article explains how to create a pie chart with leader lines from scratch while using Aspose.Cells for Node.js via C++ API.
-In Excel, the 'Show leader lines' option is set by default so when you create a pie chart in Excel the leader lines are shown.
+In Excel, the **'Show leader lines'** option is set by default, so when you create a pie chart in Excel the leader lines are shown.
 However, while creating a similar chart with Aspose.Cells APIs, you have to explicitly set the [**Series.getHasLeaderLines()**](https://reference.aspose.com/cells/nodejs-cpp/series/#getHasLeaderLines--) property.

 {{% /alert %}}